bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 }
 ```

-The `subtotal` calculation within the function changes the `items` array.
+The `subtotal` calculation within the function updates objects in the `items` array.
 However, other calculations also depend on this array, and changing it will affect them too.

-It means that when calculating `subtotal` we'll have to consider how it will affect the `shipmentDate` calculation.
+It means that when calculating `subtotal` we'll have to consider how such changes will affect the `shipmentDate` calculation.
 The more extensive the function, the more actions will be affected, and the more details we must keep in mind.

 Moreover, since `items` is an array, its changes will be visible _outside_ the `prepareExport` function.
 They might affect code that we may know nothing about.
 In this case, it'll be impossible to predict potential problems.